-This project is aimed to replenish tree canopy and improve water quality and drainage at Zilker Metro Park Pecan Grove.
-Work includes tree planting and of 24 native tree species and irrigation to establish healthy, permanent tree growth.
-Additional drainage maintenance work will create berms and depressions along existing drainage channels to capture rainwater to support tree plantings and reduce downstream erosion and flows into Barton Creek.
+This project aimed to replenish tree canopy and improve water quality and drainage at Zilker Metro Park Pecan Grove.
+Work included the planting of native tree species and irrigation to establish healthy, permanent tree growth.
+Additional drainage maintenance work created berms and depressions along existing drainage channels to capture rainwater to support tree plantings and reduce downstream erosion and flows into Barton Creek.
+This project is complete!
 City Council District 8

 Background